Marcroth0/p1-secret-bar/README.md

 ## Testing

-I tested the responsiveness of the site on the below units, using chrome dev tools:
+I tested the responsiveness of the site on the below units, using chrome dev as well as in real life testing:

 -   Moto G4 (360x640)
 -   Galaxy S5 (360x640)